CMASCenter/pcluster-cmaq/README.md

 queue1-dy-computeresource1-8       1   queue1*       idle~ 36     36:1:1      1        0      1 dynamic, none
 queue1-dy-computeresource1-9       1   queue1*       idle~ 36     36:1:1      1        0      1 dynamic, none
 queue1-dy-computeresource1-10      1   queue1*       idle~ 36     36:1:1      1        0      1 dynamic, none

 The other option is to update the yaml file to use an ONDEMAND instead of SPOT instance, if you need to run on 360 processors.

-Timing report on 256 processors
+Older Timing report on 256 processors
 Number of Grid Cells:      3409560  (ROW x COL x LAY) Number of Layers:          35
 Number of Processes:       256